open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

   from auth classes into dedicated profile interfaces and implementations.
 - **Made TokenStorage platform-specific**: Updated TokenStorage to require platform parameter for all operations, ensuring proper separation of tokens by platform.
+- **Created KV utility classes**: Implemented `KvStore` and `PrefixedKvStore` utility classes for standardized KV operations with error handling.
+- **Implemented platform error handling**: Created `PlatformError` class and error types for standardized error handling across platform implementations.
+- **Created base platform classes**: Implemented `BasePlatformClient` and `BasePlatformAuth` abstract classes with common functionality for platform implementations.
+- **Refactored token refresh and revocation**: Clarified responsibilities between platform client (API operations) and platform auth (storage operations).
+- **Created KV structure documentation**: Added comprehensive documentation of KV structure and patterns used in the application.
+- **Refactored classes to use KV utilities**: Updated `TwitterAuth`, `TokenStorage`, `TokenAccessLogger`, and `UserProfileStorage` to use the new KV utility classes instead of direct KV access.

 ## Active Decisions